Eye tests and hearing checks

 Falls

 Having good eyesight helps to avoid falls.
-Regular eye tests can find conditions that might put you more at risk of falling.
+Regular eye tests can find health conditions that might increase your risk of falling.

 Eye tests